 Consider how you behave when you’re indecisive.
 If I offer you a chocolate cake you probably won’t show any indecision and will gladly take and eat it.
 It just tastes so good.

 However, if you’re watching your weight and I offer you a chocolate cake, indecision can kick in since the potential cost of eating chocolate could be weight gain.

-In order for you to eat the cake, the perceived potential benefit of eating it has to outweigh the potential cost of eating it. ( see why we do what we do and not what we don’t do)
+In order for you to eat the cake, the perceived potential benefit of eating it has to outweigh the potential cost of eating it.

 While you’re still unable to decide whether to eat the cake or not, let’s say I insist that you eat it and you cave in.